 • Develop collaborative solutions to community problems and be open to diverse ideas and opinions.

-• Actively participate in at least one working group (Food Recovery and Access, Food Economy, Food Education, or Environmental Impact) or internal committee of the Food Council.
+• Actively participate in at least one working group or internal committee of the Food Council.

 • Attend an Orientation meeting and the annual Food Council Retreat.